 For a primary lesion, with no clinical evidence of spread, surgery as described above is all that is required.
 Adjuvant therapy is not indicated.
 Although there are several new drugs, including those that target the BRAF signalling pathway (e.g. Vemurafenib) or immunomodulators (e.g. Ipilimumab), they are presently reserved for metastatic disease (you do not need to know more).

 Patients with melanoma are at an increased risk of subsequent melanomas, so most centres follow patients up regularly for several years to search for new primaries and detect recurrences.

 A schematic of survival is shown below.
 Do not memorise the figure, but note most patients with thin tumours do well, and that recurrence is often late (see the difference between 5 and 10 years).

-Quoting 5 year survivals for melanoma is not the whole story
+Quoting 5 year survival for melanoma is not the whole story.

 Survival by stage.
-Stage IA is less than 1mm Breslow thick with no ulceration.
+Stage IA is less than 1mm Breslow thickness, with no ulceration.
 Stage IIC, is Breslow >4mm with ulceraton.
 Other stages are intermediate.
 Redrawn from the 2009 AJCC Melanoma and Staging Classification.